 Brighton and Hove – St Philip, New Church Road

-After the rebuilding of St Leonard‘s church, development of the area continued and a new one by J O Scott for ‘East Aldrington’ was announced (B 69 p359).
+After the rebuilding of St Leonard‘s church, development of the area continued, leading to more worshippers, so a new church by J O Scott for ‘East Aldrington’ was announced (B 69 p359).
 The chancel, south chapel and two bays of the nave were completed in 1895 (BAL/MSS ScJO/2/1) and the rest in 1910-11; at the latter date J O Scott’s son C M O Scott was also involved (ICBS).
 A south west tower and spire, on the site of the temporary porch, were never built.

 The west bay of the nave was cut off to form a hall, an early example of this practice, as part of repairs by J D Wylson started after 1958 (ICBS).
 The lower part of the partition is solid with a mural see below) and the upper glazed.
 He also ceiled the nave roof to improve insulation, leaving the chancel roof unchanged.